-So this is what our bakery looked like at the END of our 6 week theme.
-Yes, I said 6 weeks.
+This is what our bakery looked like at the END of our 6-week theme.
+Let me explain my timeline.
+Each week we focused on different items found in a bakery.
 The first week, we set up the bakery.
-Each week after we focused on different items found in a bakery.
-Week two was cookies, week three was cupcakes/cakes, week four was donuts/milk, week five was bread, and week six was gingerbread.
+Week two we baked cookies, week three we baked cupcakes/cakes, week four was donuts/milk, week five was bread, and week six was gingerbread.
 Each week I slowly added props related to our weekly theme to keep students excited and interested in the bakery.

 This is the baker’s shelf at the END of our theme.
 We started with JUST the basics so students could learn how to play with and use the props appropriately.
 I added a ton of empty boxes of real ingredients to add environmental print so students were “reading” the boxes as they play.
 The photos on the wall are from wall calendars.